timotejroiko/tiny-discord/docs/WebsocketShard.md

 Supports all gateway features including etf encoding and zlib compression.

-Automatic reconnection is done for resume requests and network issues, other disconnections including invalid session must be handled by the user (see `close` event).
+Automatic reconnection is done for resume requests, network issues and all resumable close codes.
+Unresumable close codes like invalid session must be handled by the user (see `close` event).

 Shard-specific rate limits are accounted for and requests will be rejected before they are sent if hit.